drteeth/elixir-es-cqrs/slides.md

 ???

 Similar to the Searching example, a graph or GIS database might be a better solution, but since the idea of syncing data to yet another database is unpaletteable, we often just force it on our SQL databases.

 ---

-# Recap
-* Avoid duplication
-* 1 model for all use cases
-* Mega Joins
-* Bloated models
-* Always reading

-???

-* I think most of us are read-heavy, and yet we spend tons of time and energy re-reading from our big model.
-* Can we flip that on it's head?

----